Go back

 During the week of summer convocation at SFU, some graduates wore Palestinian keffiyehs, held up signs and Palestine flags while crossing the stage, and refused to shake hands with president Joy Johnson.
 The convocation took place June 11–14.
 At the morning celebration on June 11, SFU students dropped a banner from a window of the AQ during president Johnson’s speech and held banners on the steps of Convocation Mall in live camera view.
 On June 12, another banner was dropped from the balconies overlooking Convocation Mall.
 All of these acts protested SFU’s continued investment in companies that fund Israel’s genocide against Palestinians

-These protests came two weeks after SFU’s Board of Governors agreed to start discussing divestment from these companies and a week after the SFU Faculty Association passed two BDS motions urging SFU to divest.
+These protests came two weeks after SFU’s Board of Governors agreed to start discussing divestment from these companies, and a week after the Faculty Association of SFU passed two BDS motions urging SFU to divest.
 The BDS movement — Boycott, Divestment, Sanctions — began in 2005 as “a Palestinian-led movement for freedom, justice and equality,” according to the BDS website.
-This is the first time SFU has officially acknowledged students’ and faculty’s calls to divest.

 The companies SFU invests in include BAE systems, Booz Allen Hamilton, and CAE Inc., which “have collectively facilitated the killing, maiming, or displacement of millions of individuals,” according to a statement from SFU Faculty for Palestine.
+These companies equate to $7.2 million “of the joint endowment and non-endowment invested funds of $1.13 billion as of March 31, 2024.”

 The Peak interviewed SFU Students For Justice in Palestine (SJP).
 SFU SJP is a student group in support of Palestinian liberation and freedom, who say SFU’s “agreement to discuss divestment is not an action to divest.